OctopusDeploy/blog/blog/2021-12/safe-schema-updates-8-strangling-the-monolith/index.md

  - Database Deployments
  - Deployment Patterns
 ---
-This blog post is part 8 of my safe schema updates series.
-We'll add links to the other posts in this series as they become available:
+This blog post is part 8, and the final post, of my safe schema updates series.

 !include <safe-schema-updates-posts>